-Much of the driftwood used in making these unique pieces of "furniture art" are cypress and cedar pieces which are hundreds of years old, dating back to the Cape Fear River's logging industry.
-Many logs that were being rafted on the river in the 1800's and early 1900's fell off the barges and sunk to the bottom.
-The silt and lack of oxygen helped preserve these historic logs until they were disturbed by modern-day dredging, which caused many pieces to float to the surface and travel with the currents until they became lodged at various locations along the shore.
+Wright transforms nature's handiwork to create unique driftwood lamps, tables, and more recently, distinctive lazy susans, trivets, chargers, coasters, and pendant chandeliers.
+Most of the wood he uses is over 100 years old, having fallen off barges that operated on the Cape Fear River in the 1800's and early 1900's and sunk to the bottom of the river.
+The silt and lack of oxygen helped preserve these historic logs until they were disturbed by modern-day dredging, which caused many pieces to float to the river's surface and travel with the currents until they became lodged at various locations along the shore.

 Each piece is carefully chosen to highlight its natural beauty and function.
 Once on dry land, they are power washed several times, then dried and seasoned for 1-3 years before the transformation into a unique work of art begins.
 This process includes cutting the wood at the precise location, leveling, brushing, sanding, shaping bases, accurately drilling for electrical cords, assembling the various parts, including the sisal rope-wrapped metal parts and hand-made finials, and finally applying polyurethane to seal the ancient wood.

 Any decor - coastal, traditional, modern, or eclectic- can be enhanced by these beautiful pieces.
 Owning a Wright Smith original allows you to not only have a one-of-a-kind signature piece of coastal North Carolina history in your home or business, but also to enjoy the unique beauty of his and Nature's creation.